-6. COURSE METHODOLOGY, GRADING AND POLICIES
+6. COURSE METHODOLOGY, GRADING AND OTHER POLICIES

 This course is much more than a cognitive exercise; it is also an emotional or affective exercise and a practicum in service learning.
 You will spend 25 hours in field-work (see section 8 below for details) and the class will consist mostly of dialogue about the readings and issues raised by the readings.
-Your daily assignment will consist of a reflection prepared on the class discussion and a reading assignment for the following weeks' class.
-These should be posted in Blackboard.
+Your daily assignment will consist of a reflection prepared on the class discussion and the reading assignment for the following weeks' class.
+These should be posted in Blackboard directly and NOT as a Word document.

 Dialogue: I begin my class by asking students if they have any questions.
 Questions should come from the assigned reading but they could also come from your own reflections and thinking.
 I expect every student to be ready with a question based on the reading.
-I will remain silent until someone asks a question.
+I will remain silent until someone asks a relevant question.
 Class participation is essential and therefore attendance is crucial.
-You may be excused from 2 regular classes per semester by sending me an e-mail explaining your absence.
+You may be excused from 2 regular classes per semester by sending me an e-mail explaining the reason for your absence.
 In addition, your absence will mean that you will not receive class participation credit.
 In every class period I expect everyone to contribute to the dialogue, show evidence of having read the material and ask pertinent questions.
-A high level of participation in class will earn the student 3 points.
-A lower level of participation will earn 2 points and limited or no participation while in attendance will earn 1 point.
+A high level of participation in class will earn the student 3-4 points.
+A lower level of participation will earn 1-2 points and no participation while in attendance will earn 0 point.
 No attendance will earn 0 points.
 The maximum number of points that can be earned in dialogue is 40.

-Reflections: A reflection will be completed at the end of each section.
-A reflection is the self-observation and reporting of conscious inner thoughts, desires and sensations.
+Reflections: A reflection will be completed at the end of each class session.
+A reflection is the self-observation and reporting of conscious inner thoughts, questions and opinions on the assigned subject matter.
 It is a conscious mental and usually purposive process relying on thinking, reasoning, and examining one's own thoughts, feelings, and, in more spiritual cases, one's soul.
 Introspection is synonymous with reflection and used in a similar way.
-You will post your reflections no later than Friday of the same week of class.
+You will post your reflections no later than Sunday (midnight) following the Tuesday of our class.
 Reflections are public, since one can learn a great deal from another's reflection, however should you want to keep it private you should send it to my e-mail and ask me not to distribute.
-I am requiring you send me a minimum of 10 reflections for the course, every reflection will earn up to 4 points for a total of 40 points.
-A high level of reflection (3-4 points) is one that reveals your perspective on an issue clearly and concisely; a low level reflection (1 or 2) is one which repeats an argument already made in the reading or class without providing insight.
+I am requiring you send me a minimum of 10 reflections (although I have given you room for 15) for the course, every reflection will earn up to 4 points for a total of 40 points.
+A high level of reflection (3-4 points) is one that reveals your perspective on an issue clearly and concisely; a low level reflection (1 or 2) is one that is off topic or repeats an argument already made in the reading or class without providing insight.
 No reflection gets 0 points.
+When posting a reflection on Blackboard please note that for some reason unknown to me, the reflection weeks are not in numerical order.